Prologue

 "Gyousou is dead," the man said.

-Seized with an unconscious dread and beginning to retreat, Taiki's feet froze in place.
-"You're lying--" he said, looking up at the man.
+Seized by an unconscious sense of dread and beginning to retreat, Taiki’s feet froze in place.
+“You’re lying—” he said, looking up at the man.

 The man brandished the sword.
-Taiki's eyes opened wide.
-He couldn't move.
-He couldn't cry out.
+Taiki gaped at him.
+He couldn’t move.
+He couldn’t cry out.
 He stood there like a post.

 "Too bad you've only got two shirei."
 The sword glimmered like white ice as it arced downward.
 "Your mistake was choosing Gyousou."

-Even Taiki would have found it impossible to say whether the naked blade struck first or whether--exercising the only best option at hand--he had already reflexively turned his body and readied to run.
+Even Taiki couldn’t say whether the naked blade struck first or whether—exercising the only best option at hand—he had already reflexively turned his body and readied to run.

 The cry of a beast in extremis, its life in the balance.
 A cry whose intensity knew no equal.
 Driven by his instinctual will to flee this place, Taiki abruptly melted away.